istlab/Alitheia-Core/README.md

 ##### Enabling Support for MySQL

-To enable supportforMySQLthefollowingstepsmust be followed:
+To enable support for MySQL the following steps must be followed:

-1. Edit the file «Alitheia-­‐Core/pom.xml»
+1. Edit the file «Alitheia-­‐Core/pom.xml:

 a.
 Comment out the following lines:
 ```xml